aritang/aritang.github.io/content/posts/maths.md

 title: "stuck on a greedy algorithm"
 date: 2023-09-24T23:34:32+08:00
 draft: false
 summary: Him saying, "Whose paper is it?
 Let me see...
-Hmm, well, it's very unlikely that it's them making a mistake Ariana..."
+Hmm, well, it's very unlikely that it's him who is making a mistake Ariana..."
 ---

 This afternoon, I had a little tête-à-tête in my office with a buddy who's a math whiz turned TCS enthusiast.